Keep it Hot

 How many AMVs will be shown on stage?

 It is our aim to show all submitted videos on stage.
-However, depending on the timing of the event and the number of entries, this is sometimes not possible.
+However, depending on the schedule of the event and the number of entries, this is sometimes not possible.

-If the number of entries exceeds a certain level, we may not be able to show all AMVs on stage and give priority to those with a higher score.
+If the number of entries exceeds a certain level, we may not be able to show all AMVs on stage and give priority to the entries with a higher score.

 Will I receive a confirmation when you have received my AMV?